Guest author: Frank Landefeld, Board of Directors, Data Foundation and Managing Director, Public Sector Market Lead, MorganFranklin Consulting

 In 2014, Congress passed the Digital Accountability and Transparency Act, which instructed the White House to study how data could bring benefits to both grantees who submit grant reports and the agencies, Congressional overseers, and public beneficiaries who read them.
 The White House and HHS spent two years, from 2015 to 2017, working with grantees to determine whether a government-wide data format for all grant reporting might bring the same benefits as seen in the stimulus program.
 The result?
 A resounding “yes.”

-Together with the Data Foundation, MorganFranklin is working to gather the perspectives of federal grant management leaders in a first-ever research paper that will provide useful guidance to policymakers as they consider how to make standardized reporting a reality.
-(Publication is slated for May 2018.)
-MorganFranklin will also host a gathering of federal grant management leaders to exchange intelligence and best practices this summer, before the next big policy steps take hold.
-The Grant Innovation Forum will take place during the second week of July in downtown Washington; participation will be by invitation only.
+Together with the Data Foundation, MorganFranklin gathered the perspectives of federal grant management leaders in a first-ever research paper that provides useful guidance to policymakers as they consider how to make standardized reporting a reality.
+MorganFranklin also hosted a gathering of federal grant management leaders to exchange intelligence and best practices during the second week of July in downtown Washington before the next big policy steps take hold.

 Frank Landefeld leads all aspects of MorganFranklin’s marketing, business development, and engagement delivery to federal, state, and local governments.
 He works closely with leaders of departments and agencies with diverse operating needs and missions that span national, regional, state, and local jurisdictions to enhance performance, increase efficiency, align technology investments with mission operations and manage current and evolving compliance concerns.
 Frank has more than 22 years of experience in technology and business strategy, operational and technical requirements analysis, and large-scale modernization.
 He currently serves as an Advisory Board member of the Government Technology & Services Coalition (GTSC) and sits on the Board of Directors for the Data Coalition and Data Foundation.
 In addition, he is an active member of the Association of Government Accounts (AGA), the American Society of Military Comptrollers (ASMC), and is a supporter of Luke’s Wings.